Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Numerical Simulations

 This section describes our numerical simulations which scale to $n=1000$ agents and validate our theoretical framework.
 In this section, we provide a formulation of \texttt{ALTERNATING-MARL} within the context of communication-constrained control.
 We then provide an empirical evaluation of the algorithm in a robotic coordination task with $n=1000$ agents.
+We note that the simulations are not intended to instantiate the conservative PAC sample-complexity constants: rather, they test the qualitative tradeoffs predicted by the theorem that increasing $k$ improved performance while increasing runtime.